xkong-study/DeviceAtlas_backEnd/README.md

 ## **Overview**

 DeviceAtlas Backend is a Spring Boot application designed to process User-Agent strings and store device information.
-It utilizes local caching, Docker for containerization, and Swagger for API documentation.
+It utilizes local caching, postgres to store filtered data .Docker for containerization, and Swagger for API documentation.

 ## **Features**